Salesforce

 * Use only if Generac 5W-20 GEO is unavailable and oil meets API SJ, SL, or better.

-If unavailable, select the oil that best matches your expected temperature range and ensure it meets API Service Class SJ, SL, or better.
+After break-in, always use Generac’s proprietary full synthetic 5W-20 Gaseous Engine Oil (GEO) whenever possible.
+If it is unavailable, select an acceptable alternative based on your temperature range and ensure it meets API Service Class SJ, SL, or better.

 Oil changes